hal3/cl1f19umd/README.md

 class ([example study](https://www.nytimes.com/2017/11/22/business/laptops-not-during-lecture-or-meeting.html)).
 You can make your own decision, but if your laptop use is distracting others, an instructor may ask you to move to the back row of the classroom.
-Please reach out to any instructor if we can help.
+Please reach out to any instructor if we can help. (h/t Jacob Eisenstein for the link.)

 **Academic Integrity:** Any assignment or exam that is handed in must be your own work.
 However, talking with one another to understand the